geoapify/qgis-geocoder/README.md

 #### Else

 Our plugin is using network requests for geocoding.
 Python developers prefer the `requests` library for such jobs.
 In QGIS, however, this may result in errors.
-Instead, it is recommended to use QGIS alternatives.
-Our example in module [client.py](geoapify_geocoder/common/client.py) demonstrates how to do this for GET requests.
+Instead, it is recommended to use `QgsBlockingNetworkRequest` and similar `pyqgis` alternatives.
+Our example in module [client.py](geoapify_geocoder/common/client.py) demonstrates how to send GET requests.

 Our reverse geocoding action is using the input from a mouse click.
 To make this work, we have implemented a rather generic [click_tool](geoapify_geocoder/common/click_tool.py).